INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 I am a believer in batch prep because it means that my kitchen is better organized and I can rest easy knowing there is always food for me in case I have a hard day.

-Also, this recipe is quick to put together once the potatoes have been steamed.
+Lastly, this recipe is quick to put together once the potatoes have been steamed.

 Fat-Free Curried Aloo Mattar (Dry version)